natescholnick/machineLearningHPI/README.md

 ### Run additionalData.py
 completeData.pickle is now generated and economicIndicatorsMachineLearning.py should run.

+### Run economicIndicatorsMachineLearning.py

-As time goes on, the most likely culprit for hiccups, should you encounter any, will be pulling the data from Quandl and elsewhere.
+*As time goes on, the most likely culprit for hiccups, should you encounter any, will be pulling the data from Quandl and elsewhere.
 URLs change, column names change, data may be put behind a paywall, etc. Luckily, this will usually be an easy tweak.